OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/11-Testing_Multi-Factor_Authentication.md

 #### MFA Reset Process

 If the application implements an MFA reset process, this should be tested in the same way that the [password reset process](09-Testing_for_Weak_Password_Change_or_Reset_Functionalities.md) is tested.
-It is important that this process is *at least* as strong as the MFA implementation for the application
+It is important that this process is *at least* as strong as the MFA implementation for the application.

 #### Alternative Authentication